silver2row/bbg/README.md

 ...

-Linux beaglebone 4.14.108-ti-r116 is listed when I perform the cmd: uname -r.

-BeagleBoard.org Debian Image 2019-09-08 is listed when I peform this cmd: cat /etc/dogtag

 If you need assistance w/ set up or breakdown of the BBG for your Motor Bridge Cape, either look to me or find another route.
 Godspeed!